intel/DML/_sources/documentation/introduction_docs/introduction.rst.txt

 Represents a state based interface.
 The base idea is to allocate a single state and configure one with different ways to perform necessary operation.
-Such API doesn’t allocate memory internally.
+Such API does not allocate memory internally.

 More details: `C API Manual <../api_docs/low_level_api.html>`_